sobolevn/my-talks/README.md

 I teach software developers for more than 3 years now.

-I had different experience with universities, courses, and mentorship.
+I had different experiences with universities, courses, and mentorship.
 I have tried to sup it all up.

 ---